filegator/filegator/backend/Services/PathACL/README.md

 **Check:**
 1. Is PathACL enabled? (`$pathAcl->isEnabled()`)
 2. Does user match any rules? (use `explainPermission()`)
-3. Is user's IP in allowlist?
+3. Is user's IP in inclusions list?
 4. Are there conflicting rules with higher priority?

 ### Issue: Everyone has access to restricted folder